DOI-USGS/cdi-software-tutorials-2025/git-basics/pages/git-help-and-config.md

 # Git Help and Configuration

 Once you have Git installed, there are a plethora of commands to explore!
-If this is the first time installing git on your computer, you will need to configure your credentials before you can start using these commands.
+If this is the first time installing Git on your computer, you will need to configure your credentials before you can start using these commands.

 ## Git commands and options